 Lavender and lemon are paired together to make this absolutely delightful quick bread that you will have in the oven in under 20 minutes…flat!
-Because this bread is so easy and delightful, it is one of my personal favorites and I make it often for my personal coffee time (yes, I DO take coffee breaks with just myself.).
-Because this bread freezes fantastic for up to three months, I like to make up a loaf for eating now and one for eating later.
-But be warned…if you don’t get that in the freezer before anyone sees it you can consider it eaten.
+Because this lemon bread is so easy and delightful, it is one of my personal favorites and I make it often for my personal coffee time (yes, I DO take coffee breaks with just myself.).

 This quick bread goes into a traditional loaf pan with no problem and is what I bake this recipe in most often.
-But making these in mini loaf pans (these are disposable mini pans that I found in the kitchen section at Target) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
-And are just so dang cute, aren’t they!
+But making these in mini loaf pans (these are disposable mini pans that I found) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
+And are just so dang cute, aren’t they?

 Did you know that smelling lavender helps you relax?
 Research shows the scent lowers heart rate and blood pressure, putting you in a relaxed state.
 So baking this bread will ultimately relax you!